 “I remember how hard it was learning how to use a Bible and finding spiritual practices that drew me closer to God.
 I felt foolish and uneasy.
-It doesn’t have to be this way.
+Now I know, it doesn’t have to be this way.
 A few simple practices can help anyone have a vibrant relationship with God.”

 Lisa Ann Moss Degrenia was born in Tampa, Florida, one of a long line of native Floridians and teachers.
 She met her beloved Ed on a trip to NYC and they were married ten months later.
 They are blessed with two grown daughters, two sons-in-love, and two dogs.

 Lisa didn’t grow up attending church.
 As a teen, she started attending a local Baptist church with her boyfriend.
 At age 16 she accepted Jesus Christ as her Lord and Savior and was baptized.
 A few months later “the guy left, but God stayed.”

 Lisa first found God through music and thought she would be a high school choral director.
 God had other plans.
 Lisa received a bachelor’s degree in Music Education from the University of South Florida and served as a church music director for six years.
 Around year 4 of the 6, Lisa heard God calling her to become a pastor.
 The family refers to this event at the LCD- the life-changing decision.
 A few months later, Lisa, Ed and their two small daughters left Florida for North Carolina.

 In 2000, Lisa received a Master of Divinity degree from Duke Divinity School and was later ordained a United Methodist minister in 2003 in the Florida Conference.
 She’s served congregations in Largo, St. Petersburg, DeBary, and Sarasota.
 She currently serves as the senior pastor of Coronador Community United Methodist Church in New Smyrna Beach, Florida.